OSGeo/proj-datumgrid/CONTRIBUTING.md

 2. Edit the `europe/README.EUROPE` file to describe the grid.
 You should mention its source/provenance, its license, its format (NTv2, GTX, etc.), the source and target coordinate reference systems of the grid, its accuracy when known, and all other relevant information.
+   For a vertical shift grid, mention the horizontal CRS (interpolation CRS) to use.
    Replicating an existing entry will be the easiest.
 3. Add the grid name in `travis/expected_europe.lst`, sorted alphabetically.
 4. Issue the pull request